aolenevme/agile-cheatsheet/README.md

 > One minute to learn.
 The whole life to cultivate yourself

-**Hi!** This cheat sheet about the Agile was created in order to revise the variety of principles and practices that live in the Agile\`s world, including the Agile itself, Scrum, Extrem Programming, and Kanban.
+**Hi!** This cheat sheet about the Agile was created in order to revise the variety of principles and practices that live in the Agile\`s world, including the Agile itself, Scrum, Extreme Programming, and Kanban.
 I tried to make the document succinct keeping its avail.
 Don\`t consider this text as a textbook.
 Use it for revisions.
 It\`s just a cheat sheet :)